nextcloud/documentation/developer_manual/app/publishing.rst

 * follows app guidelines
 * the developer is trusted
 * app is subject to unannounced security audits
+* has defined requirements and dependencies (like what browsers, databases, PHP versions and so on are supported)

 .. * app is signed, at least domain verified